 The rebate is based on the premium you paid, or your employer has paid for you, for appropriate health insurance cover.
-You work out your entitlement at 30% of the amount paid for cover for periods between 1 July 2004 and 31 March 2005.
-For the periods starting on or after 1 April 2005 you use 30%, 35% or 40% of the premium paid, depending on the age of the oldest person covered by the policy and the number of days this person was in this age category.
+You work out your entitlement at 30%, 35% or 40% of the premium paid, depending on the age of the oldest person covered by the policy and the number of days this person was in this age category.